mattstratton/workstation-cookbook/README.md

 Requirements
 ------------
 This cookbook assumes OS X 10.10 "Yosemite".
 It has only been tested with chef-client 12.
 It actually kind of breaks with 12.3.0, so it's recommended to use 12.0.3.
 Which will get messed up with the chef-dk that it installs.
-See [this PR on the Homebrew cookbook](https://github.com/opscode-cookbooks/homebrew/pull/72)
+See [this PR on the Homebrew cookbook](https://github.com/opscode-cookbooks/homebrew/pull/72) **Update** - it seems that the issue might have been fixed, but this is untested right now.

 ### Cookbooks
 * git